Smart Card / PKI / Certificate Authentication

 If you have a smart card authentication system in your environment, you can configure Password Manager Pro to authenticate users with their smart cards, bypassing other first factor authentication methods like AD, LDAP or Local Authentication.

-How does smart card authentication work in Password Manager Pro?
+How Does the Authentication Mechanism Work in Password Manager Pro?

 When the user attempts to access Password Manager Pro web-interface, he would be allowed to proceed further only if he had already completed the smart card authentication in the machine by presenting the smart card and subsequently entering the PIN.
 Password Manager Pro's web-interface supplements smart card technology with SSL communication.
 So, the user is prompted to specify their X.509 certificate for getting access.